vatlab/vat-docs/content/Documentation/Pipelines/other_pipelines/transmission.md

 +++
 title = "transmission"
-description = ""
 weight = 3
 +++

-# Identification of recessive and de novo variants for family-based design
+## Identification of recessive and de novo variants for family-based design

 This pipeline is an extension to command `vtools_report transmission`, the differences are